vosaul/status.im/source/research/ulc_in_details.md

 # Ultra Light Client in details

+## Definitions
+* TD - the total difficulty of the chain until a given block
+* LES - light Ethereum subprotocol
+* ULC - ultra light client, an option of LES
+* CHT - Canonical Hash Trie which maps historical block numbers to their canonical hashes in a merkle trie.
+This allows us to discard the block headers themselves in favor of a trie root which encompasses the accumulation of their hashes and to fetch proofs that a specific block hash is in fact the one we verified earlier [\[1\]][1]

 ## Overview
 ULC is a new option in LES that doesn't break capability with LES protocol, but significantly reduces Ethereum client time and resources to sync with the chain.
 The main idea is about reducing an amount of messages and doing less validations on client side.